 For this section of the report, enforcement actions have been divided into two tables.
-Table 2 recaps those actions that take place before the case is calendared, namely inspections, identification of violations, and submitting cases to the TDA Hearings Office, Docket Clerk.
-Table 3 outlines the cases which were either settled prior to the hearing (closed) or the Board's decision became final in FY 2023.
+Table 2 recaps those actions that take place before the case is calendared, namely investigations, identification of non-payment, and submitting cases to the TDA Hearings Office, Docket Clerk

-Inspection type Inspections Performed Violations Found Cases Submitted to TDA Hearings Office HMPC Claim Inspections 1 1 1
+Inspection type Investigations Performed Non- payment Confirmed Cases Submitted to TDA Hearings Office HMPC Claim Inspections 0 0 0

-Table 3 summarizes the cases that were either settled by the parties before the hearing (closed) or the hearing board's decision had become final in FY 2023.
+Table 3 summarizes the cases that were either settled by the parties before the hearing (closed) or the hearing board's decision became final in FY 2024.
 The rightmost column is the count of cases where the violation was a major violation.
 This column is a subset of the total cases closed or finalized for the fiscal year.
 For this report, a major violation is defined as failure to pay for commodities delivered as well as operating without a license if the buyer does not pay cash on delivery.